 This post contains affiliate links.
 Affiliate links means that sometimes if you click through to a website and register or purchase something, I may get a commission from that sale at no extra cost to you.
 For more information click here.

 In the spirit of helping you to arm yourself with sound knowledge against diet culture and the emotional and physical damage it can inflict upon us, in this post I’m going to cover an important and and insidious topic: BMI.
-Namely, I’ll be addressing the many problems with BMI, such as:
+Namely, I’ll be addressing why BMI is BS, such as:

 - Why BMI is misleading

 - Why is BMI not a good health indicator

 - Why is BMI still used